KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 2. Just try it then evaluate your attempt.
 Use multiple techniques from the following rather than just a few.
 3. Add the citation.

-**Ideally you would write the first draft without looking at the original!**
+** PS: Ideally you would write the first draft without looking at the original!**

 ### Techniques
 - Synonyms can help to create some differences, but don't rely on this technique too heavily.